7 Tips to Avoid Pickpockets in Europe

 5. Learn About Certain Scams in Different Countries

-When I was in Italy my dad almost was mugged by an innocent-looking female posing as a beggar.
+When I was in Italy my dad was almost mugged by an innocent-looking female posing as a beggar.
 She was known in Italy as a Gypsy pickpocket and I was able to stop the theft because someone had warned me about them beforehand.
 The lady had walked up to my dad with a newspaper draped over her hand and asked him for change and when he looked down, she tried to snatch his bag that he had around his hand.
 I saw this happening and screamed and pushed my dad out of the way and the lady ran away.
 His bag happened to have all our passports!
 Of course not all Gypsies or beggars are pickpockets, I just happened to see her reach her hand towards my dad’s bag.

 Researching these types of scams in advance can only help you be prepared and know how to avoid these types of pickpockets.